2026 Lawsuits

 VCDL

 Some of these laws are written in ways that are difficult for the average person to even understand.
 That confusion is not harmless.
-Confusing laws create fear, hesitation, and uncertainty among otherwise responsible gun owners and discourage new firearm owners from exercising their rights at all.
+Confusing laws create fear, hesitation, and uncertainty among otherwise responsible people and discourage them from exercising their rights at all.

 The legal fight ahead is about restoring clarity, protecting due process, and ensuring constitutional protections are not chipped away through legislative wording games.